ManvithaS-hub/MathTutor/README.md

 ### 2) Human Feedback Loop Integration
--Incorporate Reinforcement Learning from Human Feedback (RLHF) or a simple thumbs-up/down system.
+- Incorporate Reinforcement Learning from Human Feedback (RLHF) or a simple thumbs-up/down system.
--Allow users (students/teachers) to rate answers, helping the agent continuously improve.
+- Allow users (students/teachers) to rate answers, helping the agent continuously improve.
--Store feedback for iterative fine-tuning of the knowledge base and reasoning pipeline.
+- Store feedback for iterative fine-tuning of the knowledge base and reasoning pipeline.

 ---